418sec/huntr/bounties/packagist/dolibarr/dolibarr/7/README.md

 # Proof of Concept

-1.Download and Install Dolibarr form [Dolibarr](https://github.com/Dolibarr/dolibarr/)
+1.Download and Install Dolibarr from [Dolibarr](https://github.com/Dolibarr/dolibarr/)

 2.Create two New users with the following permissions(let the new user be SAM and John)
    -Delete or disable other users